 Such absence of desire to appear able and virtuous – how odd!

 What I notice overall, is a profound hypocrisy that permeates the ideals we profess.
-Nearly without exception, it is always the other guy we blame for “giving to the surplus”, and also the other guy we insist should “give to all under heaven”.
+Almost without exception, it is always the other guy we blame for “giving to the surplus”, and also the other guy we insist should “give to all under heaven”.
 Our ability to hide behind the ‘sin’ of our own self-interest and throw stones at other people’s self-interest is remarkable!
-(For me, this teeters between being laughable and pathetic, depending upon which side of the ‘mirror’ I am.)
+We inhabit two realities: One is the reactive animal we truly are, and the other is the rational person we think we are.
+All this teeters between being laughable and pathetic, depending upon which side of the ‘mirror’ I am.
 Chapter 18 sums it up well…

 When the great way is wasted, there is benevolence and justice;